mxk/pfnatd/README.md

 `match out log (matches, to pflog1) proto udp`

 This static rule allows pfnatd to identify STUN requests.
-By default, pfnatd uses `pflog1` interface, which is created automatically, to avoid interfering with [pflogd(8)] operation.
-This rule assumes that the main ruleset contains a catch-all `pass ... nat-to ...` rule that creates the initial state for the client, is logged to [pflog(4)], and translated to the following dynamic rule:
+By default, pfnatd monitors `pflog1` interface, which is created automatically, to avoid interfering with [pflogd(8)] operation.
+The main ruleset is assumed to contain a default `pass ... nat-to ...` rule that, when matched and logged, triggers the creation of the following dynamic rule:

 `match out on <iface> proto udp from <src-ip> port <src-port> nat-to <nat-ip> port <nat-port> tag PFNATD`